csun001/CCLF/README.md

 CR_LOSS - average loss of critic
 CU_LOSS - average loss of the CURL encoder
 ```
-It depends on the GPU type and settings to reproduce the results.

 All data related to the run is stored in the specified `working_dir`.
 To enable model or video saving, use the `--save_model` or `--save_video` flags.
 For all available flags, inspect `train.py`.
 To visualize progress with tensorboard run: